 - Staff continue to conduct and/or take part in a variety of staff development and training programs and projects.
-These include: (a) observations/site visits to several key criminal justice agencies; (b) peer review process for project development and pre-publication; (c) partnerships with the academic community; (d) development of specific training classes including ArcView mapping, multivariate statistical analysis, basic SPSS use, data availability in criminal justice, photoshop, illustrator, among other topics; and (e) human subject research issues/concerns and practices. - Several R & A staff are actively pursuing advanced academic degrees in graduate programs and post-graduate programs.
-Some also serve as adjunct faculty in criminal justice and other social science programs. - At each monthly R & A Unit meeting, staff or guest speakers present summaries of projects for which they are involved.
-Peer critiques are given in an effort to cooperatively learn better presentation skills and to keep abreast of current research efforts in the R & A Unit.
+These include: (a) observations/site visits to several key criminal justice agencies; (b) peer review process for project development and pre-publication; (c) partnerships with the academic community; (d) development of specific training classes including ArcView mapping, multivariate statistical analysis, basic SPSS use, data availability in criminal justice, Photoshop, Illustrator, among other topics; and (e) human subject research issues/concerns and practices. - Several R&A staff are actively pursuing advanced academic degrees in graduate programs and post-graduate programs.
+Some also serve as adjunct faculty in criminal justice and other social science programs. - At each monthly R&A Unit meeting, staff or guest speakers present summaries of projects for which they are involved in order to keep abreast of current research efforts in the R&A Unit. - Staff will attend training workshops to improve mapping skills.
+Efforts are being made for a training workshop on ArcView Mapping.